Try Doing Something New Every Day For 30 Days Challenge

 Remember, the goal isn’t to become an expert.
 It’s to expand your horizons and challenge yourself.

 Let’s be real.
-This challenge isn’t always smooth sailing.
+This challenge for 30 days isn’t always smooth sailing.

 You’ll face days when you’re tired, busy, or just not feeling it.
 That’s normal.